auth0/docs/articles/custom-domains/index.md

 ### CName flattening

 Cloudflare has a service called CName Flattening.
-During the verification process, turn off the CNAME flattening process until the domain verification steps are complete.
+During the verification process, turn off the CNAME flattening process until the domain verification steps are complete to prevent IP address confusion.